sinkaszab/limbda/readme.md

 ## State

+Creation of proper benchmarking is in progress.

+**Sample,** sum 10 000 numbers:
+limbda#reduce | Sum numbers 0.00011549035685890135
+lodash#reduce | Sum numbers 0.00012098247137972124
+Array#reduce  | Sum numbers 0.00006934145322898773

-Current implementations were not yet benchmarked, so it can easily happen you'll meet performance issues or memory problems (eg.: TCO, extensive use of rest & spread).
-Breaking changes might/will happen.
-Best thing to do if you'd like to sniff around is to check the tests to get a picture how the library methods works.
+Breaking changes might happen.
+Best thing to do if you'd like to sniff around is to check the tests to get a picture how the library methods work.
+(Tests keep the contract for the functions' interface, check them for change between commits before you upgrade to a new version.)

 ## Install